John Tayloe I: Planter

 On February 7, 1710, John Tayloe was granted administration of the estate of his father, Colonel William Tayloe, late of Richmond County, deceased.
 Although barely of legal age when his father died, as the firstborn son, John Tayloe inherited land (including "Tayloe's Quarter" and “The Old House”) as well as enslaved people.
-Tayloe acquired large holdings on both sides of the Potomac River- 3,000 acres, known as "Nanjemoy" in Charles County, Maryland rich in Iron Ore; "Gwynnfield" in Essex County, Virginia, and in 1734- 5,000 acres called "Neabsco", not far from the present day Quantico or Dumfries, in Prince William County, Virginia.
+Tayloe acquired large holdings on both sides of the Potomac River- 3,000 acres, then known as "Nanjemoy", now Tayloe's Neck, in Charles County, Maryland rich in Iron Ore; "Gwynnfield", from his marriage, in Essex County, Virginia, and in 1734- 5,000 acres called "Neabsco", not far from the present day Quantico or Dumfries, in Prince William County, Virginia.
 Through his lifetime he expanded both with other businesses, including two ironworks: Bristol Iron Works and Neabsco Iron Works, while his son would found Occoquan Iron Works.
 In 1711 Francis Yeates, of Richmond County, was allowed by Act of Assembly to convey certain lands to John Tayloe, Gent.
 He also became a liberal supporter of the Established Church.